Spotlight…on Laser Therapy

 ·Swelling or oedema

-·Ulcerations and open wounds including snake bites
+·Ulcerations and open wounds including snake bites and burns

 ·Gingivitis and stomatitis